ironsheep/P2-Click-eInk/Docs/README.md

 ## The hardware

-These source files demonstrate the use of the eInk display as shipped from Parallax.com.
+These documents serve as additional reference for the eInk display as shipped from Parallax.com.
 <p align="center">
   <img src="../Images/eink_click_bundle213inch.png" width="300">
 </p>